-Patients who have signed the informed consent form but (are) withdraw(n) from the study before randomization will be replaced in order to include the number of patients required for analysis as depicted in the power calculations.
+Patients who have signed the informed consent form but (are) withdraw(n) from the study will be replaced in order to include the number of patients required for analysis as depicted in the power calculations.
 Replacement is independent of the reason for withdrawal.
-Patients who withdraw after randomization will not be replaced.